-Checkmate may not provide an optimal solution within time bounds, thereby limiting its usability for training large models, such as those with billions of parameters.
-For example, based on our results, Checkmate requires more than 3 hours to yield results for a 4.7B GPT model.
+As a result, Checkmate may not provide an optimal solution within time bounds, limiting its scalability for training large models.
+Our results show that Checkmate would take years to determine the optimal strategy for a 175B model, highlighting the need for faster policy-making to enable large-scale training.

+\wj{ \textbf{3.
+All existing recomputation methods introduce significant overhead on the critical training paths.} A recent state-of-the-art work, AdaPipe~\cite{AdaPipe}, uses dynamic programming methods to reduce the time required for automatically searching for optimal recomputation strategies.
+However, like all existing recomputation methods, it only starts performing recomputation when the released intermediate data needs to be reused.
+This introduces recomputation time on the critical training path, resulting in low training efficiency.
+Therefore, a method to reduce recomputation time is needed to improve overall training throughput. }